amritgiri/lab_5th_sem/dbms/lab_3,4_and_5.md

 ```
 ---
 ---
-## Q. Find all customers who have an account but no loan at the bank (with or without duplicates).
+## Q 21.
+Find all customers who have an account but no loan at the bank (with or without duplicates).
 ### without dup
 ```mysql
 	(select c.customer_name from customer as c, depositor as d, account as a where c.customer_number=d.customer_number and d.account_number=a.account_number) except(select cu.customer_name from customer as cu, loan as l, borrower as br where cu.customer_number=br.customer_number and br.loan_number=l.loan_number);